grpc/proposal/A2-service-configs-in-dns.md

     "clientLanguage": [string],
     // Percentage: integer from 0 to 100 indicating the percentage of
     // clients that should use this choice.
 Each client's resolver should
-    // compute its percentage at startup and use the same percentage for the
+    // compute its percentage as a number in the range [0, 100) at startup
+    // and use the same percentage for the lifetime of the resolver; if
-    // lifetime of the resolver; if the client's computed percentage is less
+    // the client's computed percentage is less than the value of this
-    // than the value of this field, then it is considered a match.
+    // field, then it is considered a match.
-    // If present, the number must match the regular expression
+    // If this field is present, the number must match the regular expression
     // `^0|[0-9]|[1-9][0-9]|100$`.
 All other values are considered invalid.
     "percentage": number,
     // Client hostname(s): a list of strings.
 Each name is case